Delaware Route 82: Route description

 DE 82 heads to the west of DE 52 near Greenville as two-lane undivided Campbell Road.
 East of DE 52, the road continues to DE 100 as Kirk Road.
 The road passes through wooded areas with some fields and homes before crossing over the Hoopes Reservoir.
 A short distance after the reservoir, DE 82 reaches an intersection with Owls Nest Road and Walnut Green Road, where it makes a turn south onto New London Road.
 The route passes through woodland, curving to the west as it follows a winding alignment.
 The route intersects Pyles Ford Road and turns southwest onto that road, curving to the west.
 DE 82 splits from Pyles Ford Road by turning northwest onto Creek Road.
 The road reaches an intersection with Mt.
 Cuba Road in the community of Mount Cuba.
-Here, the route continues northwest along Creek Road and parallels the Red Clay Creek and the Wilmington and Western Railroad, which are both to the west of the road.
+Here, the route continues northwest and parallels the Red Clay Creek and the Wilmington and Western Railroad, which are both to the west of the road.
 The roadway continues on a winding alignment, crossing Burrows Run, and passes over the creek twice before crossing the railroad at-grade two times.
 Along this stretch, the road passes through the community of Ashland, where Barley Mill Road heads south and crosses the Red Clay Creek on the Ashland Covered Bridge to provide access to the Ashland Nature Center.

 The route reaches the community of Yorklyn, where it turns southwest briefly.
 In Yorklyn, the Wilmington and Western Railroad splits from following the road and the creek by heading to the southwest.
 After making a turn to the northwest at the Yorklyn Road intersection to continue on Creek Road, DE 82 heads alongside the Red Clay Creek through Auburn Valley State Park, curving to the north.
 A short distance past Yorklyn, the route reaches the Pennsylvania state line, where the road becomes PA 82 and continues north toward the borough of Kennett Square.

 The entire length of DE 82 is a part of the Red Clay Scenic Byway, a designation given to several roads in the Red Clay Creek valley.
 The Red Clay Scenic Byway is a part of the Delaware Byways system.
 DE 82 has an annual average daily traffic count ranging from a high of 2,724 vehicles at the southern terminus at DE 52 to a low of 256 vehicles at Mt.
 Cuba Road.